Mercedes Benz S500 Problems

 As part of Mercedes Benz's flagship S-Class series since 1997, the Mercedes Benz S500 enjoys a long-standing reputation of safety and reliability.
 However, a couple of recurring problems have still been reported by several S500 owners.
 If you own or plan to own a Mercedes Benz S500, be sure to take note of the following common problems.

-A good percentage of the known problems of the Mercedes Benz S500 involved the vehicle's electrical system.
-A couple of S500s have been reported to experience failure of the instrument cluster, and the inability to know the vital information provided by the instrument cluster made driving a lot more dangerous.
+A good percentage of the known problems of the Mercedes Benz S500 involved its electrical system.
+A couple of S500s have been reported to experience failure of the instrument cluster.
+The inability to know the vital information provided by the instrument cluster made driving a lot more dangerous.

 The S500 also had a couple of issues with the electronically controlled windows, sunroof, and trunk lid.
 There were reported occasions where these components have opened or closed without warning.
 A technical service bulletin involving the 2005 S500 has also been published.
 This bulletin called attention to improperly routed wiring harnesses for the electric air conditioner compressor.